Mike Ferguson (politician): Congressional career

 Ferguson was the Republican nominee for 6th Congressional District in 1998, but lost to Democratic incumbent Frank Pallone.
 In 1999, Ferguson moved to the more Republican 7th district, where incumbent Bob Franks was retiring to run for the United States Senate.
-Ferguson defeated Thomas Kean Jr. and future West Virginia Attorney General Patrick Morrisey in the primary.
+Ferguson defeated Thomas Kean Jr. and future Governor of West Virginia Patrick Morrisey in the primary.
 He faced a difficult general election campaign against the Democratic candidate, former Fanwood mayor Maryanne Connelly but narrowly won, receiving 50% of the vote.
 At 30 years old, Ferguson was the youngest member of the New Jersey Congressional delegation.

 Ferguson initially was a Member of the House Financial Services Committee, the Transportation and Infrastructure Committee, and the Small Business Committee.
 Early in his career he played an active role in committee hearings on corporate accounting scandals at Enron and Worldcom, and cosponsored the Sarbanes-Oxley Act of 2002.
 He also served on the House–Senate conference committee which produced the first terrorism risk insurance law in the wake of the September 11, 2001 attacks.

 In his second term, Ferguson joined the House Energy and Commerce Committee, where he served as Vice Chairman of the Health Subcommittee, and also served on the Telecommunications and Internet Subcommittee and the Oversight and Investigations Subcommittee.
 During his time on the Energy and Commerce Committee, Ferguson became a key Republican Member on health care issues broadly and a champion for the life sciences industry which employed large numbers of his constituents.
 This included working with his colleagues to ensure passage of the Medicare Part D prescription drug benefit.

 In 2002 and 2004, Ferguson defeated challenges from Democrats Tim Carden and Steve Brozak by comparatively large margins.

 In 2005, citing his family's own experience in providing care to his mother as she fought cancer, Ferguson sponsored the Lifespan Respite Care Act, which authorized $289 million in grants to states to train volunteers and provide respite care services to sick and elderly family members or children with special needs.
 President George W. Bush signed Ferguson's legislation into law December 21, 2006.

 In 2006, Ferguson won reelection in a tight race with Democratic state legislator Linda Stender.
 Stender attempted to portray him as too conservative for the district and tie him with President Bush, who was extremely unpopular at the time in New Jersey.
 The 7th district had a slight Republican lean, and Stender won the more liberal suburban counties of Middlesex and Union.
 Ferguson managed to win reelection by winning large margins in the more conservative areas in Somerset and Hunterdon counties, and holding Stender to only a small lead in Union.
 Overall, he defeated Stender by just over 3,000 votes and a margin of less than 2 percentage points.